My mate said, ‘It’s the best thing I’ve ever done’, and I was sold. I was going to spend 10 days in complete silence on a Vipassana retreat.

 But it takes courage.

-And when you are courageous you are rewarded with an experience and a practice that will fundamentally change your life.
+And when you are courageous you are rewarded with an experience and a practice that can fundamentally change your life.

 These 10 days CHANGED MY LIFE.